Intelligent Machining From Native CAD Data

 Thread Milling Thread milling is a popular technique when machining threaded holes on larger components, especially in the oil and gas, power generation and other heavy industries.
 Surfcam’s thread milling cycle will automatically suggest entry points, and lead in lead out paths.
 Single pass or mutli-pass helical move tool paths can be output.

 Automation Strategy Manager Automation is a flow chart decision making process using to your manufacturing methods/ knowledge.
-Surfcam recognizes manufacturing features and data from a 3D solid model and applies your proven manufacturing tool paths and techniques.
+Surfcam recognises manufacturing features and data from a 3D solid model and applies your proven manufacturing tool paths and techniques.
 This creates tool path cycles automatically with your own tooling to your requirements.
-This greatly reduces the offline programming time maximizing on your investment plus aids learning curves for new engineers.
+This greatly reduces the offline programming time maximising on your investment plus aids learning curves for new engineers.

 Probing Surfcam supports Renishaw probing part setup cycles.
 The probing cycles can be integrated by simply adding an additional toolbar to the user interface.
 This supports all datum offset part positional requirements which can be a pre-requisite to actual machining whether on 3 axis mill or multi-pallet tombstone fixture.